miikka/arty-rec/README.md

 [the original JavaScript implementation][tracery.js], but for now it is what it is.

-Yes, the name is an anagram.
+Yes, the name is reference to the fact that for me, using Tracery is artistic recreation.

 ## Usage